1j01/anypalette.js/tests/regression-data/Windows_themes/classicthemes8/readme.txt.out.txt

-	failed to load readme.txt as Sketch palette: not sketchpalette JSON, failed to load readme.txt as sK1 palette: No colors found (0), failed to load readme.txt as Windows desktop theme: Invalid theme file, no [Control Panel\Colors] section, failed to load readme.txt as Adobe Color Table: file size must be 768 or 772 bytes (saw 195), OR file extension must be '.act' (saw '.txt'), failed to load readme.txt as Homesite palette: Not a Homesite palette, failed to load readme.txt as StarCraft palette: Wrong file size, must be 768 bytes long (not 195),
+	failed to load readme.txt as Sketch palette: not sketchpalette JSON, failed to load readme.txt as sK1 palette: No colors found (0), failed to load readme.txt as Windows desktop theme: Invalid theme file, no [Control Panel\Colors] section, failed to load readme.txt as Adobe Color Swatch: Not an Adobe Color Swatch file, failed to load readme.txt as Adobe Color Table: file size must be 768 or 772 bytes (saw 195), OR file extension must be '.act' (saw '.txt'), failed to load readme.txt as Homesite palette: Not a Homesite palette, failed to load readme.txt as StarCraft palette: Wrong file size, must be 768 bytes long (not 195),